NephthysShango/azure-network-protocols/README.md

 - Create 2 virtual machines (windows 10 & linux)
 - Use microsoft remote desktop to connect to VM1 (windows 10)
 - Install wireshark
-- Use wireshark, powershell and VM2's private IP address to inspect traffic
+- Use wireshark, powershell and VM2's private IP address to inspect network traffic

 <h2>Actions and Observations</h2>